How do you become a trainer? What is the criteria?

 - structured presentation practice time; and

-- evaluation of presentation skills by Master Trainers who have been with you all week.
+- evaluation of presentation skills by Master Trainers

 As a trainer, how can I access the training materials?

 Once a course is scheduled, we will provide the site coordinator with all of the materials that are required to deliver the course.
 The site coordinator is responsible for ensuring that the trainers have access to the course materials on-site for the day of the training.
+All materials are available online in the trainer portal.

 Who are trainers allowed to train?